-Visit the Club– The Adventurers’ Club is a social club.
-We want (require) prospective members to visit.
+- Visit the Club– The Adventurers’ Club is a social club.
+We require prospective members to visit.
 Look up a program you’re interested in.
 If it’s an open night, you are welcome to make a reservation and attend.

-Get and Application– If you’re a good fit, someone will offer you an application.
-It is considered faux pas to ask for an application.
+- Get and Application– If you’re a good fit, someone will offer you an application.
+It is considered taboo to ask for an application.
 If you hang around the club long enough, someone will offer you an application.
 Socialize with members.
 It will happen.

 Types of Membership

-Student Member– Fully qualified members less than 26 years of age.
+- Student Member– Fully qualified members who are students and less than 26 years of age.
 These members are eligible for reduced dues.